xpack/web-jekyll/pages/dev-tools/meson-build/install.md

 $ xpm uninstall --global @xpack-dev-tools/meson-build
 ```

-(Note: not yet implemented.
-As a temporary workaround, simply remove the
+{% include note.html content="Not yet implemented.
+As a temporary workaround,
-`xPacks/@xpack-dev-tools/meson-build` folder, or one of the versioned
+simply remove the `xPacks/@xpack-dev-tools/meson-build` folder,
-subfolders.)
+or one of the versioned subfolders." %}

 ## Manual install